xplosionmind/old.tommi.space/_notes/public/Missing Knowledge.md

 2. Improve OpenStreetMap and OSMand knowledge
 1. [Rclone](https://rclone.org 'Rclone')
 3. [[JavaScript]]
+1. Understanding WhatsApp and Signal backups
+	- format
+	- readability
+	- can they be stored in pure plain text?
 4. [Github Actions](https://docs.github.com/en/actions/learn-github-actions 'Learn GitHub Actions')
 5. Makefile
 	1. [How to write a self-documenting Makefile](https://victoria.dev/blog/how-to-create-a-self-documenting-makefile/ 'How to write a self-documenting Makefile on victoria.dev')